 Turkey Egg Nutrition

-A single turkey egg contains 135 calories (compared with 75 for a chicken egg), 11 grams of protein (vs. 6 grams), and 9 grams of fat (vs. 5 grams).
-Notably, a turkey egg contains nearly four times as much cholesterol (737 milligrams vs. 207 milligrams) as a chicken egg.
-The daily recommended amount of cholesterol is 300 milligrams per day, so eating a turkey egg means consuming more than double the recommended daily amount of cholesterol in a single sitting.
+A single turkey egg contains 135 calories (compared with about 72 for a chicken egg), about 11 grams of protein (vs. 6 grams), and 9 grams of fat (vs. 5 grams).
+Notably, a turkey egg contains more than twice as much cholesterol (933 milligrams vs. 372 milligrams) as a chicken egg.

 The Economics of Turkey Eggs